canderton3/7641Team24/midterm_report.md

 # Methods
 ## Unsupervised
 ### K-means
 K-means is a clustering algorithm that groups points around a selected K number of centroids.
-K-means requires a predetermined value of K. The K-means algorithim iteratively assign's data points to the nearest centroid, then moves the centroid assignment to the average of the points assigned to it.
+K-means requires a predetermined value of K. The K-means algorithim iteratively assigns data points to the nearest centroid, then moves the centroid assignment to the average of the points assigned to it.
 This process continues until the algorithim converges.

 Our team tuned our K-means model based on finding the optimal K in an elbow curve graph.
 The elbow curve graph calculates the sum of square distances from each point and the centroid that the point is assigned to.
 This calculation is done over a range of K centroids.
 The range we selected was from 1-15 centroids.
 The sum of squared distances (or errors) is then ploted on a graph.
 Next, we ran a function to identify the point of inflection on the curve, known as the "elbow".
 This value is then used as the value of K for our K-means algorithim.